Plan ahead - What do I need to submit a proposal?

 1. Ensure diversity on your panel.
 Ideal session proposals will actively promote and include diverse sets of participants, addressing gender diversity, racial and ethnic diversity, sexual diversity, religious diversity, disability-based diversity, and/or LGBTQ diversity.
 The Program Committee encourages session proposers to consider the benefits of including historians in various career paths and of various ranks (i.e., senior scholars, public historians, graduate students, independent historians, etc.) within their organizations/institutions.
 Most sessions should include a range of scholars representing different age, generational, and career cohorts.

 2. Only submit once, either individually or as part of a session, including as a chair or commentator.
 Please ensure that your fellow participants are also only submitting on one proposal.
 If you appear on more than one submission you will be asked to drop one, rendering the submission incomplete.

 3. Submit on time.
-The deadline for submissions is February 1, midnight (ET).
+The deadline for submissions is February 3, 11:59 PM (ET).
 The OAH will not accept any submissions after this date.
 Incomplete submissions will not be considered.